ddgaldames/Rockbuster_Stealth_LLC/README.md

 # ROCKBUSTER_SQL

 This is a project I did for my data analytics course at Career Foundry.
-The primary focus for this project was learnign SQL.
+The primary focus for this project was learning SQL.

 # Objective